 Consistent with Wayne State University's mission as a national research institution, faculty research is funded by the National Institutes of Health (NIH), foundations and other sources.
 The opportunities for collaborative research at facilities such as the Detroit Medical Center, an extensive network of hospitals and community health centers; the Wayne State University School of Medicine, the Eugene Applebaum College of Pharmacy & Health Sciences, the Institute of Gerontology, the Michigan Center for Urban African American Aging Research, and other schools enhance faculty research.
 The College of Nursing faculty's research generally focuses on symptom science and health promotion/risk reduction in the urban environment.
-Because programs of research evolve rapidly and shift in emphasis based on available funding, doctoral students should keep current with research faculty's programs of research by accessing the College http://www.nursing.wayne.edu/ and Office for Health Research (OHR) https://nursing.wayne.edu/research/faculty.php and requesting copies of faculty research website http://nursing.wayne.edu/research/faculty.php and requesting copies of faculty research publications found posted on the OHR bulletin board.
+Because programs of research evolve rapidly and shift in emphasis based on available funding, doctoral students should keep current with research faculty's programs of research by accessing the College www.nursing.wayne.edu and Office for Health Research (OHR) nursing.wayne.edu faculty/health-research.php websites, the Programs of Research website nursing.wayne.edu/research/faculty.php and requesting copies of faculty research publications found posted on the OHR bulletin board.